How to Improve Crawling & Indexing for Large Sites

-My name is John Morabito and I am the Director of SEO at Stella Rising (opens in a new tab).
+My name is John Morabito and I am the Director of (opens in a new tab).
 We are a full-service marketing and media agency, offering everything from research to execution for brands across beauty, CPG, retail, healthcare, and B2B.

 I’m always looking to share and learn.
 If your brand is struggling with SEO, please reach out; we offer a free search opportunity analysis.

 What’s the biggest challenge when it comes to getting large sites crawled and indexed properly, and how do you tackle that?

 In short, it’s large numbers of low-quality pages that a site generates for one reason or another.
 I have seen a lot of cases where faceted search is the culprit, however, things like user profiles or tag pages on publishing sites can also cause issues.

 During our crawling and indexing audit, we look at the number of indexable pages that are crawlable on a website and then compare that to the number of pages within Google Search Console,